 Check out Bankrates insurance guide below,

 Engines used by the British company Land Rover in its 4×4 vehicles have included 4-cylinder petrol engines, and 4-cylinder and 5-cylinder diesel engines.
-6-cylinder engines have been used for Land Rover vehicles built under licence.
 Land Rover have also used various 4-cylinder, V8 engines and V6 engines developed by other companies, but this article deals only with engines developed specifically for Land Rover vehicles.

 Production of these engines originally took place at Rover's satellite factory (and ex-Bristol Hercules engine plant) at Acocks Green in Birmingham whilst vehicle assembly took place at the main Rover works at Solihull.
 After Land Rover was created as a distinct division with British Leyland in 1979 production of Rover cars at Solihull ceased in 1982.
 A new engine assembly line was built in the space vacated by the car lines and engine production started at Solihull in 1983.The engine line at Solihull closed in 2007 when Land Rover began using Ford and Jaguar engines built at Dagenham (diesel engines) and Bridgend (petrol engines).